Tuesday, October 29, 2024

 Let’s take the Roman Catholic Church as our case study for the historical angle.
 Their stance on other Christian communions has softened somewhat since Vatican II, but they still insist on a basic recognition that they are “the” church: the church Jesus founded, the church in which sacramental grace is most abundantly present, and the church which God ultimately wants everyone to join.
 Since they are among the most vocal about asserting such claims, they make for a good case study illustrating the difficulties in presenting historical, biblical, or experiential arguments for one’s position.

 - Historical arguments – The RCC claims that they are an apostolic church, founded in the first wave of Christianity and organized under the apostolic leadership of Peter.
 That much can reasonably be granted as plausible.
 Not only was Rome one of the first major churches, but there is good historical evidence that Peter went there, encouraged the Christians there, and died as a martyr there.
-It’s the further RCC claim that runs into historical trouble: namely, that Peter’s apostolic foundation of the church of Rome represented the beginning of a bishopric meant to hold sway over the entire Christian communion; and further, that the RCC should be considered the one true church because it descends in an undeviated line from that apostolic foundation.
+It’s the further RCC claim that run into historical trouble: namely, that Peter’s apostolic foundation of the church of Rome represented the beginning of a bishopric meant to hold sway over the entire Christian communion; and further, that the RCC should be considered the one true church because it descends in an undeviated line from that apostolic foundation.

 Let’s take it one step at a time.
 Is there reason to believe that Peter’s role as an apostolic founder of the Roman church signified the beginning of a bishopric exalted above all others?
 Maybe, but probably not.
 It’s true that Rome was granted a certain sort of primacy from very early on, but most of the early sources do not treat it as the same sort of primacy which the see of Rome now claims for itself.
 Rome was described as “first among equals,” as having a “primacy of honor,” and as being “the church which presides in love,” but note that each of those statements bears a condition with it—an equality with other sees, a primacy of honor (not of governmental authority), and a presidency exercised in love (not in monarchical superposition).
 Irenaeus argues that churches must be in communion with Rome (and even ascribes to it a “preeminent authority”), but the main reason he usually gives is Rome’s role as the preserver of the apostles’ doctrine—thus opening the question of what one should do if Rome ever strayed sufficiently far from the core of New Testament doctrine, as the Reformers believed it had.
 (It’s also worth noting that Irenaeus was within the geographic bounds of the patriarchate of Rome and was writing to address local situations of heresy, so one would naturally expect him to refer matters to Rome’s authority rather than, say, to Jerusalem’s.)
 Cyprian of Carthage, often quoted as one of the fiercest early defenders of the necessity of being in communion with Rome, is also the church father who most consistently told the pope to butt out of the business of bishops elsewhere (such as in his own native Africa).
 So while the early records do indicate a form of primacy accorded to Rome, it doesn’t leap off the page as being quite what the RCC now asserts regarding the role of the pope.